 There are two main styles of motors used on electric bikes: the mid-drive (usually mounted around the front chain rings); and hub motors (either front or rear) such as what you’ll find on a Pedego Electric Bike.
 The mid-drive motors typically apply force to the chain rings or chain.
 Hub motors apply force to the front or rear axle and are by far the most common style of motor.
 Hub motors can be ‘direct-drive’ (where the motor rotates at the same speed as the axle) or ‘geared’ (where internal planetary gears allow the motor to spin at a different speed to the axle).
 Hub motors can also be brushed or brushless.
 Most hub motors have an internal free-wheel so the motor doesn’t cause drag on the wheel when it is at rest.
 Confused yet?

-Without going into any great detail, some comments and considerations about motors are as follows:
+We go into great detail in our article, “Hub Motors versus Mid-Drive Motors” but some comments and considerations about motors are as follows:

 - Mid-drive motors usually have more torque for a given sized motor (i.e. they get you up the hill better);